S-Nuttapong/OnePunchMan-detection/README.md

-# Google Colab Guide: Detecting Badass One Punch Man Heroes on Android
+# Detecting One Punch Man Heroes on Android - Google Colab

 ## Overview